animagram-jp/.github/README.md

-//! this file contents partially includes contents that untranslated (Japanese) expressions.
+// this file partially includes contents that untranslated (Japanese) expressions.

 # animagram-rule